-- Identify research opportunities and also the potential problems in undertaking research in a particular area, or in using a particular method or approach. - Write an effective critical and evaluative (ie not simply a descriptive) review of the research literature on a particular topic. - Evaluate a research topic and produce a sustainable research design, effective research proposal, research propositions and operationalise research propositions. - Devise data collection instruments and procedures for analyzing data for a particular project.
+- Identify research opportunities and also the potential problems in undertaking research in a particular area, or in using a particular method or approach. - Frame viable research questions. - Assess the significance of research questions and research findings. - Write an effective critical and evaluative (ie not simply a descriptive) review of the research literature on a particular topic. - Evaluate a research topic and produce a sustainable research design, effective research proposal, research propositions and operationalise research propositions. - Devise data collection instruments and procedures for analyzing data for a particular project.